KhoiUna/nfc-orange/README.md

 - `/docs` contains SQL queries `tables.sql` to create tables or add new card as in `add_new_card.sql`
 - `/web` contains the NextJS app for the web.
-- `/nfc-reader` contains Arduino code for the NFC reader device.
+- `/nfc-reader` contains Particle & Arduino code for the NFC reader device (ESP32, Particle Boron).